ably77/gloo-mesh-argocd-blog/README.md

   }}'
 ```

+## Navigating to argocd UI
-At this point, we should be able to access our argocd server using port-forward at localhost:8080
+At this point, we should be able to access our argocd server using port-forward at localhost:8080.
+Dont forget to input the context you want to view
 ```
-kubectl port-forward svc/argocd-server -n argocd 8080:443
+kubectl port-forward svc/argocd-server -n argocd 8080:443 --context <CONTEXT>
 ```

 ## Installing Gloo Mesh